Skip to main content

 You receive the written assessment and a walkthrough of what must happen before launch or approval.

-A new project or change to data handling is moving ahead and privacy risk is being discovered too late.
-Use this when a new data use, system, or process needs privacy review before go-live or procurement sign-off.
+A new project or change to data handling is moving ahead and privacy risk is being discovered too late Use this when a new data use, system, or process needs privacy review before go-live or procurement sign-off.

-What changes after Privacy Impact Assessment is delivered? +
+What changes once the work is delivered?

 You get a structured privacy impact assessment that surfaces the material risks, required controls, and decisions before the change hardens.